aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/concatenate-quaternions-for-3d-rotations/_index.md

 - **What file format is used in the example?** FBX (ASCII) via `FileFormat.FBX7400ASCII`.

 ## What is set rotation quaternion?
 A rotation quaternion is a four‑component number (x, y, z, w) that represents a rotation without the pitfalls of Euler angles.
 By **setting rotation quaternion** on a node’s transform, Aspose.3D internally handles the math, giving you smooth, interpolatable rotations.
+This representation avoids gimbal lock and enables smooth interpolation between orientations.

 ## Why use quaternion from euler and quaternion from axis?
-* **`Quaternion.fromEulerAngle`** (quaternion from euler) lets you convert familiar pitch‑yaw‑roll values into a quaternion.
-* **`Quaternion.fromAngleAxis`** (quaternion from axis) creates a rotation around an arbitrary axis, perfect for spin‑around‑X or custom axes.
-Combining both lets you build sophisticated **java 3d animation** sequences while keeping the code readable.
+**Direct answer:** Using both `Quaternion.fromEulerAngle` and `Quaternion.fromAngleAxis` lets you start from familiar pitch‑yaw‑roll values and add custom axis‑based spins, producing a single quaternion for any 3‑D animation.
+This combination enables sophisticated java 3d animation sequences while keeping code readable; Euler‑derived quaternions handle standard camera moves, axis‑angle quaternions handle arbitrary rotations.

 ## Prerequisites